- Download our Moving to Sydney Guide (PDF)

 Expat families in Sydney will find there's plenty to keep the little ones entertained.
 With the fantastic weather and boundless natural beauty in and around the city, families are sure to spend a great deal of time outdoors.

-The beach lifestyle and mild climate mean kids in Sydney spend a great deal of time outdoors.
-If they’re not at the beach, kids hang out with their families at the local reserve, or they enjoy picnics cooked on one of the many public BBQs.
-Most suburbs have well-equipped playgrounds every few blocks, so there's no time to waste sitting still or vegetating indoors.
+When not at the beach, children often spend time with their families at the local nature reserve or enjoy picnics cooked on one of the many public BBQs.
+Most suburbs have well-equipped playgrounds every few blocks, so kids have no reason to be cooped up indoors.

 For parents who thrive in a city environment but want their kids to have an outdoor upbringing, Sydney can tick all the boxes; its northern and eastern beach suburbs are particularly family friendly.

 Education and schools in Sydney

 Education in Sydney is similar to the rest of Australia.
 Parents have a choice between an extensive array of private and public schools.
 Sydney schools offer good education, and some offer a bus service, though some parents find having a car highly convenient.
 Special-needs education in Sydney is a collaborative effort between parents, school, staff and professionals.

 With so many places to swim and splash around, expats should be prepared with swimsuits, towels and sunscreen.
 Although the beach is the star attraction, it’s not the only outdoor entertainment option.
 Ocean pools are a great place to explore marine wildlife and are a safe place for swimming.
 There are aquatic centres in most suburbs offering indoor and outdoor swimming pools, as well as lessons.

 To the west of Sydney’s city centre, Sydney Olympic Park has a broad range of activities as well as a swimming pool with a water playground and slides.